PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 ## Branch and changed files

 Current branch is `fb-refactor3`.
-Before this resumed documentation update, the working tree is clean at characterization checkpoint `019d3c6`.
-The axis-3 constant-Concat production matcher is unchanged and extraction has not begun.
+Before this resumed documentation update, the working tree is clean at extraction checkpoint `5228444`.
+The axis-3 constant-Concat function is singly owned by its focused pass module; indexed migration has not begun.
 After the documentation commit is pushed, local/remote divergence must be `0 0`.
 The implementation checkpoints since the previous pause changed: